openworm/ChannelWorm/README.md

 * **Ion channel modeling**
   * Build Hodgkin-Huxley models for ion channels based on experimental patch clamp studies
   * Estimate kinetics and build models for ion channels with no patch clamp data available (based on homologous channel types)
-  * Create verification & validation tests to prove matching of the models with experimental data
+  * Create tests to validate models with respect to experimental data
 * **Setting up a simulation environment**
   * Simulate the computational analysis phase of a patch clamp experiment
   * Simulate and run customized versions of ion channel(s) in cell(s)